abilandz/PH8124/Lecture_4/Lecture_4.md

 ```
 In combination with ```if-elif-else-fi``` and ```case-in-esac``` statements (to be covered later!) the **read** command offers to the user a lot of flexibility on how to handle and modify the code execution at runtime.

-The default behavior of **read** can be modified with a bunch of options (checkout **help read** for the full list).
-Here we summarize only the most frequently used ones:
+The default behavior of **read** can be modified with a bunch of options (check **help read** for the full list).
+Here we summarize only the ones which are used most frequently:

 ```bash
 -p : specify prompt